chapkovski/custom-waiting-page-for-mturk/README.rst

 The CustomMturkWaitPage also displays the number of participants missing before a group can be formed (you might need to hide or adapt this if your grouping logic is complex).

-You will find two examples in the project (testapp and testapp2).
+You will find two examples in the project (testapp and testapp2). **You will probably find it easier if you take a little time to really understand the "testboth" example, and perhaps "play" around it, changing parameters and adding pages, to see what happens, before applying the pages to your project.**

 Annex (more advanced): Transition at the end of the wait page, when groups are formed
 *************************************************************************************